nestjsplus/config/README.md

 export class ConfigModule {}
 ```

-This imports and "registers" the `ConfigManagerModule`, which is how you configure it.
+This imports and *registers* the `ConfigManagerModule`, which is how you configure it.
 In this
-example, we explicitly provide a full path to the `.env` file.
-This is simple, but not terribly
+example, we explicitly provide a full path to the `.env` file via the `useFile` configuration option.
-flexible.
-We'll explore more flexible options [below](Dynamic-env-file-example).
+This is simple, but not terribly flexible.
+We'll explore more flexible options
-When providing a static file path with `useFile`, the path is relative
+[below](#Dynamic-env-file-example).
+When using a static file path with `useFile`, the path is relative
 to the root directory for the project, or the root directory in which the app is
 running.
 For example, if the app currently has a structure like:
 ```bash